IgniteUI/igniteui-xplat-docs/doc/en/components/inputs/button-group.md

 ## Examples

 ### Alignment
-Use the `alignment` property to set the orientation of the buttons in the button group.
+Use the `Alignment` property to set the orientation of the buttons in the button group.

 `sample="/inputs/button-group/alignment", height="220", alt="{Platform} Button Group Alignment Example"`

 ### Selection
-In order to configure the {ProductName} `ButtonGroup` selection, you could use its `selection` property.
+In order to configure the {ProductName} `ButtonGroup` selection, you could use its `Selection` property.
 This property accepts the following three modes:
 - **single** - default selection mode of the button group.
 A single button can be selected/deselected by the user.
 - **single-required** - mimics a radio group behavior.
 Only one button can be selected and once initial selection is made, deselection is not possible through user interaction.
 - **multiple** - multiple buttons in the group can be selected and deselected.